Radulov's goal lifts Stars over Wild 2-1 in OT

+"It was either change or take that 2-on-1," Radulov said.
+"I mean, I should be changing before, but I'll take that end."

-Ben Bishop made 30 saves for Dallas, and Jamie Benn finally beat Minnesota goaltender Devan Dubnyk 1:58 into the third period for his eighth goal in the past 14 games.
+Ben Bishop made 30 saves for the Stars, and Jamie Benn finally beat Minnesota goaltender Devan Dubnyk 1:58 into the third period for his eighth goal in the past 14 games.

 Dubnyk stopped 25 shots for the Wild, who have lost four in a row and nine of 12.
 Jason Zucker pushed the game to overtime with his 10th goal of the season with 2:03 left in regulation.